mlampros/IceSat2R/inst/joss_paper/paper.md

 # Summary

-Lidar technology (light detection and ranging) is integrated into autonomous cars, unmanned aerial vehicles (UAV), airplanes, and satellites and as of October 2021, it represents a growing market.
-Many satellite missions utilize lidar to observe the surface of the earth and one of these is ICESat-2, which was launched on 15th September 2018 with the primary goal to measure changes in glaciers and ice sheets [@smith2019].
+Lidar technology (light detection and ranging) is integrated into autonomous cars, unmanned aerial vehicles (UAV), airplanes, and satellites and it represents a growing market.
+Many satellite missions utilize lidar to observe the surface of the earth and one of these is ICESat-2 [@MARKUS2017260], which was launched on 15th September 2018 with the primary goal to measure changes in glaciers and ice sheets [@smith2019].
 ICESat-2 (the successor of ICESat) consists of 6 beams (3 pairs), where each pair is separated by 3 kilometers and each beam in the pair is also separated by 90 meters as the following image shows [@smith2019],

 \begin{figure}[h]
 \includegraphics[width=1\linewidth,height=0.3\textheight]{figures/icesat_2_details} \caption{the ICESat-2 ATLAS six-beam pattern}\label{fig:icesat-beams}